-  A good hydration strategy should start even before you feel thirsty, since it is estimated that approximately 30 minutes after starting our activity we can already be dehydrated by 3% and that compromises our performance .
+A good hydration strategy should start even before feeling thirsty, since it is estimated that approximately 30 minutes after starting our activity we may already have dehydrated by 3% and that compromises our performance .

 - The osmolarity of plasma and interstitial tissue (extracellular medium)

-This means that in sedentary people with a correct intake of water (2 liters / day), the body is already able to regulate the osmolarity between the inside and outside of the cell.
-But this is not the case when we do physical activity, since the loss of water and salts is magnified.
+This means that in sedentary people with a correct intake of water (2 liters/day), the body is already capable of regulating the osmolarity between the interior and exterior of the cell.
+But this is not the case when we perform physical activity since the loss of water and salts is magnified.
 We will see below how to restore this balance.

 Approximately 60% of a person's body weight is made up of water.
 This is divided into 2 compartments, the extracellular medium, made up of plasma and interstitial tissue, and the intracellular medium.